 Another is to repopulate the gut, say after taking antibiotics.
 We need to make sure we have more good bacteria than bad bacteria so as to keep a healthy digestive system and prevent illness.

-Probiotics have also been found to improve the absorption of vitamins and minerals into the bloodstream, and they’ve even been found toproduce B complex vitamins & vitamin K.
+Probiotics also help to improve the absorption of vitamins and minerals into the bloodstream.
+Furthermore, they even produce B complex vitamins & vitamin K themselves!

 With around 70% of the immune system found in the gut, it’s important to make gut health priority to benefit your overall wellbeing.
 And one way to do that is to ensure you’re consuming plenty of probiotics.